5 Types of Loyalty Schemes

 1. Points Loyalty Program

 With a points program, customers earn points for transactions, engagement, or visits and can redeem points for rewards.
-Many points programs are are starting to reward non-transactional behavior including downloading a mobile app, subscribing to an e-newsletter, liking a page on Facebook, etc. You may find that a points program works best for high-frequency purchases or interactions.
+Many points programs are starting to reward non-transactional behavior, including downloading a mobile app, subscribing to an e-newsletter, liking a page on Facebook, etc. You may find that a points program works best for high-frequency purchases or interactions.
 Lancome, Southwest Airlines, Walgreens, GameStop, and Dick’s Sporting Goods use this loyalty model.

 - Maintains price integrity

 - Flexible, customizable and currency can be sold to partners to fund the program

 - Aspirational purchases to achieve rewards can provide gains in units per transaction; store trips and conversion